-But if you’re going to save money, a few budgeting tips can help you change your mindset for a healthier approach to your finances.
-Try these strategies for a realistic budget and even some extra savings.
+But if you’re going to save money, a few can help you change your mindset for a healthier approach to your finances.

 Here’s one of the most important money budgeting tips: know what you’re budgeting for!
 If you haven’t set goals around what you want to achieve, it’s like wandering around aimlessly in the hopes that you’ll reach your destination.
 You need to know how much money you’ll need, how you’ll get it, and exactly where it’s going.

 Do you want to create an emergency fund in case of unemployment?
 Are you trying to pay off your student loans?
 Are you budgeting for home renovations or retirement?